 The BitCurator Access project began on October 1, 2014 and ended on September 30, 2016.
-Funded through a grant from the Andrew W. Mellon Foundation, the BitCurator Access team developed open-source software that support access to disk images through three approaches:
+Funded through a grant from the Andrew W. Mellon Foundation (grant 31400605), the BitCurator Access team developed open-source software that support access to disk images through three approaches:

 The BitCurator Access project also developed a tool to redact files, file system metadata, and targeted bitstreams within disks or directories.

 BitCurator Access focused on approaches to simplify access to raw and forensically-packaged disk images; allowing collecting institutions to provide access environments that reflect as closely as possible the original order and environmental context of these materials.
 The use of forensic technologies allows for detailed metadata to be generated reflecting the provenance of the materials, the exact nature of the file-level items they contain, and the metadata associated with both file-level items and data not observed within the file system (but still accessible within the original materials).

 Software downloads and other products of the BitCurator Access Project can be found on the BitCurator Access wiki page.